pnnl/ruleset-checking-tool/docs/section22/Rule22-9.md

 **Applicability Checks:**

 1. B-RMR is modeled with at least one air-side system that is Type-7, 8, 11, 12, 13, 7b, 8b, 11b, 12b, 13b.
-2. Primary and secondary CHW loops are modeled correctly in B-RMR.
+2. B-RMR is modeled with primary-secondary configuration.
 3. B-RMR chilled water system cooling capacity is 300 tons or more.

 **Function Calls:**